 Libby, Alexandra.
-"Young Man Reading."
-In The Leiden Collection Catalogue.
-Edited by Arthur K. Wheelock Jr. New York.
+"Young Man Reading" (2017).
+Revised by Alexandra Libby (2018).
+In The Leiden Collection Catalogue, 2nd ed.
+Edited by Arthur K. Wheelock Jr. New York, 2017-20. https://theleidencollection.com/artwork/a-young-man-reading/ (archived May 2020).

-This page is available on the site's Archive.
-PDF of every version of this page is available on the Archive, and the Archive is managed by a permanent URL.
-Archival copies will never be deleted.
+A PDF of every version of this entry is available in this Online Catalogue's Archive, and the Archive is managed by a permanent URL.
 New versions are added only when a substantive change to the narrative occurs.